Abies nordmanniana

 Young specimens are sensitive to heat and drought, but from the age of 2-3 years this sensitivity decreases and dry places are well tolerated.
 It tolerates frost.

+It is a highly competitive species.
 It is widely exploited mostly in regions where it grows spontaneously, while in countries like ours it is seen almost exclusively as an ornamental tree, in parks and gardens or as a Christmas tree.

 It suffers from air pollution, so it is not suitable for very busy areas.